 Are looking to build their pathway to future Vocational Education Training (VET) or Year 11 and 12 studies.

-The school is an initiative of Macquarie Community College, which has been providing vocational education for adults with barriers to learning for 70 years.
+The school is an initiative of Macquarie Community College, which has been providing inclusive and affordable learning options for adults of all abilities and interests for decades.